TurboTax TaxCaster - Terms of Service and License Agreement

 You may be able to communicate with others through our Platform but please be respectful.
 Suggestions you provide for improving our Platform may be used freely by us.

 The Platform may include a community forum or other social features that enable you to exchange Content and information with other users of the Platform and the public.
 Intuit does not support and is not responsible for the Content in these community forums.
 Please be respectful when you interact with other users.
 Do not reveal information that you do not want to make public.
 Users may post hypertext links to content of third parties for which Intuit is not responsible.

-- You may cancel your account, and Intuit may suspend or terminate your use of the Platform.
+You may cancel your account and Intuit may suspend or terminate your use of the Platform.
 For mobile apps, removing the app may not cancel your subscription or delete your data.

 This Agreement is effective until your subscription expires or you cancel your account or Intuit terminates this Agreement (or your account).
 Intuit may terminate this Agreement (and your account) or suspend the Platform at any time in our discretion.

 Please note that removing an Intuit mobile app from your device may not cancel your subscription or delete your data.
 If you want to cancel your subscription for a Service, please follow the applicable Service instructions.
 If you wish to delete your data from a Service, please log into One Intuit Account Manager and follow the instructions under the respective data and privacy settings or follow the instructions in our Global Privacy Statement.